 Black and white is a classic combination.
 It’s quintessentially Derby Day.
 It’s the stuff of which dreams are made!

 Zia Pazza Headwear – TOP 10

 Building on the technique of my Grammar Mum piece for MIMC I have wrapped hand-dyed hemp braid around green crystals.
 The piece sits like a crown (corona) with a crossed over front.
 Named Phoebe after my niece as most of the construction was done on her birthday.

 Lauder Taylor Millinery – TOP 10

 Perched atop a fuchsia teardrop base, the structure provides a new perspective from every angle, while a scarlet feather detail delivers the final flourish.
 The result is a classic, structural style that would pair perfectly with polished trackside tailoring.

-‘Cherries’ brings a sense of fun to classical hat making techniques, with crisp sinamay and pleated crinoline being manipulated into a quirky-cool design.
-With Cezanne’s “Still Life with Cherries and Peaches” as inspiration, the finished product reflects Enza’s dedication to her minimal approach.
+‘Cherries’ brings a sense of fun to classical hat making techniques with crisp sinamay and pleated crinoline being manipulated into a quirky-cool design.
+Using Cezanne’s “Still Life with Cherries and Peaches” as inspiration, the finished product reflects Enza’s dedication to her minimal approach.